 Protection against disability discrimination is available to those who meet the definition of “disabled” under the ADA.
 Under the ADA, a person is considered disabled if a physical or mental impairment significantly limits them from one or more “major life activities.”

 A disability can be a physical impairment, a chronic condition, or a severe or long-term illness.
 Certain mental or emotional conditions may also be disabilities under the law, such as depression, anxiety, or attention deficit disorder.

 You do not have to be disabled to be the victim of disability discrimination.
-If an employer merely perceives you to be disabled or regards you as disabled even if you are not disabled, and based on that mistaken perception, has made an adverse employment decision such as refusing to hire you, firing you, failing to promote you, denying you compensation or taking other adverse employment action against you, the employer has violated the law and engaged in disability discrimination.
+If an employer perceives you as disabled and based on that mistaken perception, has made an adverse employment decision against you, they have engaged in disability discrimination.